prakashmadai10/Duplicate-Data-Cleanup-Script-for-Duplicate-Asset-IDs-in-Enterprise-Geodatabases/README.md

 Everything is phrased clearly, professionally, and applicable to *any* feature layer.

+Note: This script is tested on String as Hydrant ID with numeric data type stored as string.
+You can expand the script for HYD-XXX formats.
 # 🔧 FixDuplicateUniqueIDs

 ### Duplicate Data Cleanup Tool for Duplicate Asset IDs in Enterprise Geodatabases (ArcGIS SDE)